zowe/community/Project Management/Meeting Minutes and Agenda/20200521/Meeting Minutes.md

      -- On track with being code complete for RC
      -- Identifying Squad members to be part of Security Call
     - Foundation (CI/CD) (Mark/Jack/Nick)
+      - Nightly build now tests against all 3 security systems, including ACF2/TS.
+      - New pipeline added under zlux to build @zowe/zlux-angular-file-tree npm package.
+      - New pipeline is created to build ims-operations-api.
+      - Keyring test passed on Marist.
     - Documentation (Brandon/Ashley/Jim/Jason)

 6. Legal Requirements